Ristolive/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles				 list the files in the working directory in long format 4-listmorefiles				 Display current directory contents including hidden files in a long format 5-listfilesdigitonly			 Display current directory contents including hidden files with group ID in a long format
+3-listfiles				 list the files in the working directory in long format 4-listmorefiles				 Display current directory contents including hidden files in a long format 5-listfilesdigitonly			 Display current directory contents including hidden files with group ID in a long format 6-firstdirectory			 Creates a directory named my_first_directory in the /tmp/ directory